sloul1/cpp_make_tutorial/README.md

 This C++ code compiling example is also version control exercise of the Tampere University
 of Applied Sciences included in Bachelor of Engineering studies (Information and
 Communications Technology).

-When executed program calculates square of given number.
+- When executed program calculates square of given number.

-Afterwards program is expanded to calculate volume of cube (also known as regular hexahedron) with same user given number.
+- Afterwards program is expanded to calculate volume of cube (also known as regular hexahedron) with same user given number.

 Code is created and tested with Ubuntu Workstation 24.04.1 LTS with
 Visual Studio Code as editor.
 Install instructions for VS Code can be found at
 https://code.visualstudio.com/docs/setup/linux#_debian-and-ubuntu-based-distributions
 or use script that I have created accordingly in a link below.
 https://github.com/sloul1/script/blob/main/install-vscode-ubuntu.sh

-Example consist of (how many?) steps.

 ## 1. Check your operating system version.